chr33s/vite-plugin-cloudflare-tunnel/README.md

 **TypeScript errors**
 - Make sure the plugin is built: `npm run build`
 - Check your `tsconfig.json` includes the plugin types

+**Orphaned `cloudflared` processes**
+- The plugin includes comprehensive cleanup handlers for all exit scenarios
+- If you still see orphaned processes, they may be from previous versions or crashes
+- Kill them manually: `pkill -f cloudflared` or `ps aux | grep cloudflared`
+- Check if your process manager (PM2, Docker, etc.) is sending `SIGKILL` instead of `SIGTERM`

 ### Debug Mode